Minfante377/mongo_app/README.md

 > docker run -it -p 11000:11000 -v $PWD:/usr/src/mongo_app/ mongo_app:last

-This will start the launch the docker image, install the python requirements listed on the requirements.txt file, start mongodb and launch the Flask app on port 11000 (Which has already been mapped to the local port 11000)
+This will launch the docker image, install the python requirements listed on the requirements.txt file, start mongodb and launch the Flask app on port 11000 (which has already been mapped to the local port 11000)

 ## Testing